faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 > But whoso breaketh this covenant after he hath received it, and altogether turneth therefrom, shall not have forgiveness of sins in this world nor in the world to come.

-And members are reminded that those who break the marriage covenant will experience "eternal misery" (Eternal Marraige Student Manual: [Covenants and Ordinances](https://www.lds.org/manual/eternal-marriage-student-manual/covenants-and-ordinances?lang=eng)).
+And members are reminded that those who break the marriage covenant will experience "eternal misery" (Eternal Marriage Student Manual: [Covenants and Ordinances](https://www.lds.org/manual/eternal-marriage-student-manual/covenants-and-ordinances?lang=eng)).

 The Covenants and Ordinances chapter of the Eternal Marriage Student manual [begins with this quote](https://www.lds.org/manual/eternal-marriage-student-manual/covenants-and-ordinances?lang=eng) by Boyd K. Packer: